Anju Suzuki

 Kakuko Yamagata (山形 香公子, Yamagata Kakuko), known professionally as Anju Suzuki (鈴木 杏樹, Suzuki Anju), is a Japanese actress, television presenter, and singer (under the stage name Kakko).

 Career

 Suzuki was born in Minoh, Osaka and raised in Kobe, Hyogo.
 At age 17, she was spotted by a CBS records scout when she was commuting to school.
 Soon after, she moved to the United Kingdom to pursue a singing career.
+Suzuki worked behind the scenes at PWL Records, doing office duties and familiarising herself with the business side of operations, before she was given the chance to record.
 Her first single "We Should Be Dancing" (produced by Stock Aitken Waterman) was released in February 1990 and peaked at number 101 on the UK single chart.
-Her second release "What Kind Of Fool" did not chart.
+Her second release "What Kind Of Fool", released in June 1990, reached number 123 in the UK singles chart.
 Met with little success, she returned to Japan in 1991 and began working as an actress.
 She has become a popular actress in TV dramas and appears in many commercials.

 Suzuki hosted Music Fair from 1995 to 2016.

 On 8 July 2022, Suzuki released her first single in 32 years, a re-recording of “We Should Be Dancing” performed as a duet with comedian and singer Takashi Fujii.